New York State Excise Taxes 2016 - Fuel, Cigarette, and Alcohol Taxes

 Please note that the IRS also collects a federal excise taxes on alcoholic beverages, which are included separately from New York's alcohol taxes in the final purchase price.

-The New York excise tax on Wine is $6.44 per gallon, higher then 60% of the other 50 states.
-New York's excise tax on wine is ranked #20 out of the 50 states.
+The New York excise tax on Wine is $0.30 per gallon, one of the lowest wine taxes in the country.
+New York's excise tax on wine is ranked #40 out of the 50 states.
 The New York wine tax is already added to the purchase price of all wine bought in New York.

-The New York excise tax on liquor is $6.44 per gallon, higher then 60% of the other 50 states.
-New York's excise tax on Spirits is ranked #20 out of the 50 states.
+The New York excise tax on liquor is $6.44 per gallon, higher then 58% of the other 50 states.
+New York's excise tax on Spirits is ranked #21 out of the 50 states.
+The New York state taxes on hard alcohol vary based on alcohol content, place of production, size of container, and place purchased.
 The New York liquor tax applies to all hard alcohol (alchoholic beverages other then beer and wine), and is already included in the purchase price by the retailer.

 New York Excise Tax Deductions & Refunds